Swastik369/Android_GSI-Guide-/README.md

 - For A/B devices, flash vbmeta with verity and verification disabled (if required):

-fastboot --disable-verity --disable-verification flash vbmeta vbmeta.img
+fastboot --disable-verity --disable-verification flash vbmeta vbmeta.img   #crucial#

 ### 3.d Reboot Device